smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 Choose 1) or 2):

 1. *EITHER*: Terminate the LSAM by issuing the **ENDSMASYS** command.
-Newer versions of this command may support an optional ENV parameter that can be used to designate the name of the LSAM environment to be stopped.
+Newer versions of this command (LSAM 18.1 and newer) support an optional ENV parameter that can be used to designate the name of the LSAM environment to be stopped.
 Use F4=Prompt to determine if the ENV parameter is supported.
 Otherwise, it is necessary to set the job's library list to the LSAM environment library list.
 This can be done using the SMASETLIBL command.
 Refer to [SMASETLIBL](../environment/commands.md#smasetlibl) for more information about LSAM environments and the SMASETLIBL command.
 2. *OR*: From LSAM menus, terminate the LSAM with the following steps:

     - From the **LSAM Master Menu**, enter **6**.